 Are you passionate about development?
 Do you have a basic degree or equivalent in Agriculture, Health Sciences, Humanities, Law, Management, Natural Sciences and Engineering, or Social Sciences?
 Applications for the 8th intake are OPEN NOW.
-Applications closing date:15th March 2018.
-Expected start date:26 th May 2018
+Applications closing date: 15th February 2019.
+Expected start date:25th May 2019

 Special Lecture for Postgraduate Students